Loft Conversion Builders in Woolwich (SE18)

 Loft Conversions Tip for Woolwich Homeowners

-Party wall agreements are needed for all terraced loft conversions in Woolwich — serve notice on both neighbours at least two months before you want to start.
+Party wall agreements are needed for all terraced loft conversions in Woolwich, so serve notice on both neighbours at least two months before you want to start.
 Greenwich Council processes loft conversion applications efficiently for most of Woolwich.
-Some streets near the barracks have Article 4 directions that restrict permitted development — we check this for every property.
+Some streets near the barracks have Article 4 directions that restrict permitted development, and we check this for every property.
 The roof tiles on Woolwich Victorians are usually plain clay tiles, and matching them for the dormer cladding is straightforward.

-Three Woolwich factors define the planning approach on most loft conversions.
-Royal Arsenal conservation area.
 The Royal Arsenal conservation area covers the historic military buildings and surrounding residential streets between Woolwich Arsenal station and the river.
-Within it, dormer designs need conservation officer review — front-facing dormers are virtually never approved, rear dormers need subordinate proportions and matching materials.
-Royal Borough of Greenwich's conservation team reviews each application individually.
+Within it, front-facing dormers are virtually never approved, rear dormers need subordinate proportions and matching materials, and Royal Borough of Greenwich's conservation team reviews each application individually.
 Some former Arsenal buildings are Grade II or Grade II* listed, and Listed Building Consent applies to any roof alteration regardless of visibility.
-Most Woolwich residential streets are outside the Royal Arsenal boundary.
-Article 4 directions near the barracks.
-Some streets near the Royal Artillery Barracks have Article 4 directions that remove specific permitted development rights and require full planning permission for changes that would otherwise be permitted under Class B. They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear dormers, but where the direction covers rear-elevation changes the £206 full planning fee applies.
+Most Woolwich residential streets are outside the Royal Arsenal boundary and have full permitted development rights.
+Some streets near the Royal Artillery Barracks have Article 4 directions that remove specific permitted development rights.
+They mainly affect front-of-property changes and rarely affect rear dormers, but where the direction covers rear-elevation changes a full planning application applies.
 We verify the planning status of each property on the Royal Borough of Greenwich planning portal at the survey.
-Reclaimed-land foundations.
-The streets within 300-500 metres of the Thames at Woolwich sit on reclaimed alluvial land — the original Thames flood plain was reclaimed during the 18th and 19th centuries.
-The subsoil is typically soft alluvial clay with poor bearing capacity above stiffer London Clay below.
-Loft conversions don't usually trigger foundation work because the new floor loads bear on existing walls and the new roof structure stays within the footprint.
-Where structural calculations show that the existing foundations need underpinning at any bearing point (rare on standard dormer conversions, more common on hip-to-gable where the new gable wall needs new foundations), the foundation depth runs 1.8-2.5 metre trench-fill or short bored piles to depths of 3-6 metres on reclaimed-land sites.
-A ground investigation (£800-£1,500) confirms bearing depth before contract sign-off.

 Loft Conversions in Woolwich: What's Included